+El Cielo in Cozumel is a snorkeling spot that is only accessible by boat where you can see a surplus of starfish and snorkel in crystal clear turquoise waters.
 The El Cielo tour in Cozumel is one of the most popular excursions on the island and one that I had been dying to try.
-El Cielo is a snorkeling spot that is only accessible by boat where you can see a surplus of starfish and snorkel in crystal clear turquoise waters.
 Many tours offer snorkeling stops in addition to visiting El Cielo, which I’ve outlined in this complete guide to the El Cielo tour in Cozumel below.

 El Cielo (“Heaven” in Spanish) is located on the southwestern tip of Cozumel island.
 It’s not really a beach per se but more of a shallower area of water right off the coast of the island.
-It’s known for its abundance of starfish and crystal clear water.
+It’s considered one of the best snorkeling spots in Cozumel and known for its abundance of starfish and crystal clear water.

 How to visit El Cielo